trevorkirpaul/clothing-store-ecommerce/README.md

 I just circumvented using the redundant second layer of `Product` and directly saved the price and quantity on the the `CartItem` model iteself.
 I'm no longer having any issues and I now feel like it's correclty solved.

 I still can't get the array method `reduce()` to work but the forEach loop works.

+### Jan 7th, 2018

+It's hard to be specific or explain this correctly but I'm feeling more comfortable with managing and manipulating state.

+This involves client actions, such as when the client clicks a button to submit info to the database, when it gets back and when the client confirms everything.
+This also involved loading and correctly settting up checkpoints to figure out what information should be displayed and when.

+A couple months ago I didn't really understand nor was aware of the depth regarding making an app usable with loading indicators.
+It's now something that I understand and can reason about in detail in my head.
+It's more than just knowing how it works but also understanding how to use it exactly.

+There's still so much I need to refine but this is something that is both a small detail and crucial to my understanding of programming.

+Regarding this app, a user can now:

+1. Sign in
+2. Select and add a product to their cart (which is saved to the database)
+3. select a shipping method (saved to redux state)
+4. Enter a promo code (saved to the database)
+5. review the order with the price calculated according to shipping and discounts
+6. Submit the order and recieve a confirmation

+There are a few small things which I want to do, like tracking promo codes used as to prevent re-use.
+I also need to flesh out the sign in/out component views and I need to implement a CreateUser component.

+I do want to implement a confirmation e-mail being sent by the backend upon submitting an order.
+I don't believe this will be complicated at all.

+I originally planned to use the Stripe API and use dummy CC info.
+Currently I'm circumventing this process and now payment info is being tracked.
+This would be a big feature to implement so It'll be somethine to consider closer to the end.

+A lot of styling has to be done overall as well so I still have much work to do.
+I am very happy with the app and progress made so far.